stefa168/Group-Helper-Bot/Design Artifacts/Glossary.md

 Expiration Date | A date specified for an Event after which the Event expires.
 It can be postponed, even after the event expires, but before it has been Terminated.
 Expired Event | An event whose Expiration Date has passed.
 It cannot receive new Transactions, except if its Expiration Date is postponed. | Closed Event
-Payment Rate | A Debt can be payed off in multiple rates. | Rate Recalculation Group | A group of users with Common Credits/Debts.
+Payment Rate | A Debt can be payed off in multiple rates. | Rate Progression | An indicator that specifies how complete is a process that a user started.
+Recalculation Group | A group of users with Common Credits/Debts.
 Its main purpose is to allow to recalculate their debts and credits to minimize the number of money exchanges needed.
 Single Debt | A single debt is a one-time debt created specifically by a Credtor for a Debtor.
 It isn't linked to an Event, unlike a Derivate Debt.
 Terminated Event | An event that has been closed or has expired and whose owner decided to close permanently.
 After the termination, the single User's debts are calculated.